tenaciousveracity/chinese-translations/daodejing/01-dao-jing.md

 -   Following it, you will not see its back.
 -
 -   Grasp the ancient ways of the Dao,
--   Use it to safeguard the present.
+-   Use it to protect the present.
 -
 -   Being aware of the primordial, this is called following the Dao {:.verse}